Must Have Mixed Media Supplies for the Art Journal

 The smoothness of the paper lets me write smoothly on the surface for sketching and drawing.
 It also allows me to use stamps on the surface and get clear images.
 As a mixed media artist, I want a book that can be used with water.
 This includes acrylic washes, watercolor paints, and other wet mediums.
 When a journal has both characteristics, it means that I will be able to use it for almost any project.

-When starting out, there are two are journals that I can recommend.
+When starting out, there are three are journals that I can recommend.
 My favorite is the Pentalic Nature Sketch Multimedia Sketchbook.
 This coil bound sketchbook works so well with all mediums and even allows great blending of watercolor even though it is not a watercolor sketchbook.

 If you are looking for a book that is more readily available at your local craft or scrapbooking store, I would suggest one of the Dylusions journals.
 This journal works well but has a bit more buckling with mediums than the Pentalic sketchbook.
 But the smooth paper works well for paints and inks.
-Be aware with the Dylusions journals that watercolor absorbs straight into the surface.
-There is not the working time that you get with the Pentalic journal or a watercolor specific journal.

 Art Pens